jzy3d/jogl-maven-deployer/README.md

 # jogl-maven-deployer

-Scripts to make a maven distribution out of JOGL 2.4
+Scripts to make a maven distribution out of JOGL 2.4 as there is [no official Maven deployment yet](http://forum.jogamp.org/Maven-repo-to-get-2-4-0-rc-td4041046.html).

 ## Install in your local maven repository